Search by Keyword

 Advantages of IP-based video surveillance

-With IP-based video surveillance, you can connect your surveillance camera or cameras to any network or wireless adapter, and you are extremely flexible in your placement of the camera itself.
-A typical PC-attached video camera, while providing digital picture image quality, still has to be within approximately ten feet of the computer itself.
+With IP-based video surveillance, you can connect your surveillance camera or cameras or networks of cameras to any network or wireless adapter, and you are extremely flexible in your placement of the camera itself.
+A typical PC-attached video camera, while providing digital picture image quality, still has to be within approximately 300 feet of the computer itself.

-Set-up of an IP-based video system is easy -- once you've set up an IP address, you're up and running and it's extremely stable and reliable.
+Set-up of an IP-based video system is simple, once you've configured your IP encoder / IP camera with an IP address, configured it in your (VMS) Video Management Software, you're up and running and it's extremely stable and reliable.
 Because this is the technology of the future, it is also upgradeable.
-You won't be outgrowing an IP-based video surveillance system any time soon because new developments are based on improving this market.
+You won't be outgrowing an IP-based video surveillance system any time soon because new developments are based on improving this market such as ONVIF compliancy allowing multiple different camera manufacturers to offer their equipment into the slip stream.
 Therefore, you will be able to add on and improve this system for years to come while older, CCTV+DVR hybrids will dead-end and become obsolete.
+The big change and fight for the top will be in the software, such as our Surlytics (VMS) Video Managemnt software which is compatible with 6000+ current IP devices and IP cameras on the market today!

 A better way to understand the differences between analog and IP-based video surveillance may be to compare the two and how they work: